 1. The applicant must be between 18 and 40 years of age.

-STEP-1 : Registered online
+STEP-1 : Registered and fillup the online application form.

 In case of last moment cancellations, 25% advance deposit shall be forfeited at any given time.